eduairet/ethereum-labs-practice/notes/exceptions.md

             // Code if it works
         } catch Error(string memory reason) {
-            // Simple reason, like failing a require (it has a message) emit ErrorLogging(reason);
+            // Simple reason, like failing a require (it has a message)
+            // Returns remaining gas
+            emit ErrorLogging(reason);
         } catch Panic(uint errorCode) {
-            // Code error, like when failing an assertion (no message) emit ErrorLogCode(errorCode);
+            // Code error, like when failing an assertion (no message)
+            // Consumes all the gas
+            emit ErrorLogCode(errorCode);
         } catch (bytes memory lowLevelData) {
             // Any other error